How To Suck Up Water With A Shop Vacuum

 You can use a shop vacuum without a filter, and often it works better without the filter.

-You must take off the filter or use a foam filter when sucking up water and other nonflammable wet messes.
+You must take off the filter or use a foam filter when sucking up liquids and other nonflammable wet messes.
 If the mess is dry and small, you need the paper filter.
 If the mess is dry but large, like a bolt, the filter is not needed, and you may get more suction power by not using the filter.

 No Bag

-What You Can Suck Up
+What You Can Clean Up

-Best Shop Vacuum For Around The Home
+Best Shop Vac For Around The Home

 Here lately, the best shop vacuums for homeowners I’m finding are battery powered ones.

-You can’t beat the ease of use with a shop vacuum that runs on batteries, especially as I find I’m in a rush because the kids spilled something or glass is everywhere, or you name it.
+You can’t beat the ease of use with a shop vac that runs on batteries, especially as I find I’m in a rush because the kids spilled something or glass is everywhere, or you name it.
 Getting the cord out, the weight of the plugged in ones, and more has me reaching for the cordless shop vac.

 Below is a list of more cordless shop vacuums that I recommend to homeowners.